cristeigabriela/cristeigabriela/README.md

 - [speechbubbler](https://github.com/cristeigabriel/speechbubbler) - (JavaScript) Add speech bubbles to images
 - [gangstalker](https://github.com/cristeigabriel/gangstalker) - (Python) Observe Steam group activity and notify to Discord
 - [4col](https://github.com/cristeigabriel/4col) - (C++) Generate 4coder-fleury themes from base16 color schemes
+- [powershell-scripts](https://github.com/cristeigabriel/powershell-scripts) - (PowerShell) Collection of useful PowerShell scripts I use for personal stuff or work, will grow depending on what I want to sync.
 - I have more work that is either not noted here, not released or not open source.
-- [powershell-scripts](https://github.com/cristeigabriel/powershell-scripts) - Collection of useful PowerShell scripts I use for personal stuff or work, will grow depending on what I want to sync.
--

 I maintained this:
 - [4coder_cgabe](https://github.com/cristeigabriel/4coder_cgabe)